 Note: See Huawei’s Receive messages in an Android app guide to learn more about how to implement code to receive and parse an HMS notification message, how notification messages are handled depending on the state of the receiving app, how to edit the app manifest, and how to override the

 The following is a complete payload format of the

 sendbird property, which contains a set of provided key-value items.
-Some fields in the push notification payload can be customized in Settings > Chat > Notifications on the Sendbird Dashboard.
+Some fields in the push notification payload can be customized in Settings > Chat > Push notifications on Sendbird Dashboard.
 For example,

-push_alert are created based on the Title and Body text you set in Push notification content templates, respectively, in the Notifications menu.
+push_alert are created based on the Title and Body text you set in Push notification content templates, respectively, in the Push notifications menu.
 In order to display them in a local notification, pass

 push_alert of the push notification payload into the